-Commencing from the 2025 elections, all elected positions within the Color Guard Steering Committee will be subject to term limits.
-This change is designed to invigorate our leadership structure, fostering a continuous influx of fresh ideas and perspectives.
-Under the new policy, individuals can serve up to three consecutive terms for these positions.
-After three consecutive terms, individuals may be elected again after taking a one-term absence.
+Beginning with the 2025 elections, all elected positions within the Color Guard Advisory Board Steering Committee will be term limited.
+Individuals may serve up to 3 consecutive terms for any elected position.
+After 3 consecutive terms, individuals may be elected again after taking a 1 term absence.